raczynskid/ChopChop/README.md

 - If you press ESC at any stage, ChopChop is gone and out of your way
 - Default saving behavior is to just give the name of the file (it will be saved at a default location) - if you're taking a bunch of screenshots in quick succession, no need to go through the browse window every time.
+- Pop open the default folder at any time - just right click anywhere in snipping mode or with context menu open to see all your saved snips

 How to use ChopChop
 -